 Forsyth Institute Gala - June 1st, 2017

 HCFA's Dr. Neetu Singh and Alexis Major with Dr. David Satcher at the Forsyth Institute's 4th Annual "A Taste & A Toast to Good Health".
 Dr. Satcher received the Forsyth Icon Award at this event for having served as the 16th U.S. Surgeon General and authoring the first report on oral health in America which detailed the full meaning of oral health and its importance to general health and well-being.

 Recruitment For Berkshire and/or Franklin Counties Focus Group - May 24th, 2017

 Tobacco Free Mass Lobby Day - May 18th, 2017

 Dr. Neetu Singh and Oral Health Organizer, Alexis Major, joined oral health educators to address the importance of oral integration in Alburque, New Mexico during the National Oral Health Conference.
-Given the disastrous outcome, elevating oral health is vital!
+Given the recent disastrous outcome of the repeal effort in the House, elevating oral health is vital!

 Advocates Aim To Boost Dental Coverage, BNN News - April 21st, 2017

 HCFA's Oral Health Project Manager, Neetu Singh, spoke to BNN News on April 21, 2017 about the work HCFA is leading to restore coverage of periodontal treatment for people enrolled in MassHealth.

 Thank you from the Oral Health Integration Project (OHIP) - April 6th, 2017